AlvinJian/GLImageViewer/README.md

 ### Description
 This is an image viewer based on Qt and OpenGL.
-I do it for fun :)

 ### TODO
 * [DONE] ~~Camera-based zoom in/out using scrolling.~~